Is a Correction Looming Ahead for EOG Resources Inc. (EOG)

-EOG Resources Inc. (NYSE:EOG) went up by 2.62% from its latest closing price compared to the recent 1-year high of $89.54.
-The company’s stock price has collected 8.06% of gains in the last five trading sessions.
-Barron’s reported 12 hours ago that No, Biden Won’t Ban Fracking.
+EOG Resources Inc. (NYSE:EOG) went up by 1.13% from its latest closing price compared to the recent 1-year high of $89.54.
+The company’s stock price has collected 7.36% of gains in the last five trading sessions.
+Barron’s reported on 10/08/20 that No, Biden Won’t Ban Fracking.
 Here’s Where the Candidates Stand on Energy.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.